beneath-hq/beneath/examples/clock/README.md

 poetry shell
 ```

-Stage the streams and a service for the pipeline, then run it
+Stage the tables and a service for the pipeline, then run it

 ```bash
 python clock.py stage USERNAME/PROJECT/clock --read-quota-mb 1000 --write-quota-mb 2000